NERDDISCO/luminave/README.md

 # Thanks to

-* [Gregor Adams](https://github.com/pixelass) for working with me on VisionLord, hours and hours of pair-programming and knowledge transfer, partner in debugging the most ugly performance problems and everything else ❤️
+* [Gregor Adams](https://github.com/pixelass) for working with me on luminave, hours and hours of pair-programming and knowledge transfer, partner in debugging the most ugly performance problems and everything else ❤️
 * [Martin Schuhfuss](https://github.com/usefulthink) for fivetwelve and a lot of DMX512 knowledge ❤️
 * [Sam Wray](https://github.com/2xaa) for creating [modV](https://github.com/2xAA/modV) and helping me to integrate modV into everything related to NERD DISCO